 Other plants such as small conifers and heuchera can also be used as thrillers and although these are not flowering plants, they add architectural value.

 These are used to add colour, body, and texture to the container.
-They are usually placed around the base of the thriller plant so the choice of the thriller will have an effect on the plants that you chose as fillers.
+They are usually placed around the base of the thriller plant, so the choice of the thriller will have an effect on the plants that you choose as fillers.

 Plants can be selected for either their flower interest or to provide foliage contrast.
 They can be either upright or spreading in their habit and a mixture of plants varieties can be used in a mixture of colours.